lukeboi/resume/README.md

 # resume
-My Personal Resume

 This is my resume, written in html.
+View the PDF [here](www.lukefarritor.com).